-Section 154(1) is amended as follows:

-- (a) by inserting after paragraph (a)

-- " or ";

-- (b) in paragraph (b) by deleting "; or" and inserting a comma instead;

-- (c) by deleting paragraph (c).

-Section 156(3) is repealed and the following subsection is inserted instead -

-- (3) A school is to be registered as providing educational programmes of a general or any specified kind for one or both of the following - - (a) education for children in their pre-compulsory education period or for any specified part of that period; - (b) education for children in their compulsory education period or for any specified part of that period.

-Division 4 - Amendments to allow non-school options in years 11 and 12 with education, training and employment alternatives at the senior secondary level

-14. Long title amended

-The long title is amended by inserting after "home education" -
+Section 154(1) is amended as follows: (a) by inserting after paragraph (a) - " or "; (b) in paragraph (b) by deleting "; or" and inserting a comma instead; (c) by deleting paragraph (c).
+Section 156 amended 156(3) is repealed and the following subsection is inserted - of a ger ol is to be registered as providing educational programmes neral or any specified kind for one or both of the ng- (a) education for children in their pre-compulsory education period or for any specified part of that period; (b) education for children in their compulsory education period or for any specified part of that period.
+1 A • ' mendments to allow non-school options in years 11". ne Acts A Amendment (Higher School Leaving Age and 12 Amendment (Higher School Leaving Age and 12 tle amended Long ti Long ti tle amended Long ti tle amended g title is amended by inserting after "home education" Long ti tle amended Long ti The lon tle amended g title is amended by inserting after "home education" Long ti The lon cation, tr tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior Long ti The lon ention, tr y level Section tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior ".
+3 amended Long ti The lon ention, tr y level Section 3(1) is a tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior ".
+Long ti The lon eation, tr y level Section 3(1) is a tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior ".
+3 amended mended Related Provisions) Act 2005 s.
+21 reads as follows: Long ti The lon eation, tr y level Section 3(1) is a tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior Long ti The lon ention, tr y level Section 3(1) is a: (a) (b) tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior ".
+3 amended mended Related Provisions) Act 2005 s.
+21 reads as follows: by deleting "and" after paragraph (e); by inserting after paragraph (c) Long ti The lon ention, tr y level Section 3(1) is a: (a) (b) tle amended g title is amended by inserting after "home education" raining and employment alternatives at the senior (c) Section Section instead A school of a ger followin (a) (b)

-Section 3(1) is amended as follows:
+Section 154 amended

-- (a) by deleting "and" after paragraph (c);

-- (b) by inserting after paragraph (c) -

-- "

-- (ca) to provide for education, training and employment alternatives at the senior secondary level; and

-As at 18 Nov 2005 Version 01-c0-02 Extract from www.slp.wa.gov.au, see that website for further information
+Extract from www.slp.wa.gov.au, see that website for further information